 Imagine you are teaching a child how to read “1999” for the first time.

 If you ask that child how to read that number on their own next time they see it, they are going to say one of the three things with a 33% chance each.
 Or worse off, they’ll think of an abomination like “one thousand nine ninety-nine”.
+If you stay consistent with how you pronounce your words, your cloned voice will sound much more natural and smooth.

 – Comma (,)